rkonoplev/dniester/docs/en/DOCKER_GUIDE.md

 -   **Analogy**: This is the temporary scaffolding used to construct the building.
 It's essential for the development process but is not part of the final structure.
 -   **Content**: It typically includes configurations that are only useful for local development, such as:
-    -   **Port Mapping**: Exposing the database port to the host machine for direct access with a GUI client.
+    -   **Port Mapping**: Exposing the database port to the host machine for direct access with a GUI client (e.g., `3306:3306` for MySQL).
-    -   **Volume Mounts**: Mounting local source code into the container to enable hot-reloading.
+    -   **Volume Mounts**: Mounting local source code into the container.
+This allows the container to see file changes, but for application hot-reloading, additional tools (e.g., `spring-boot-devtools`) are required.
-    -   **Development-only tools**: Potentially adding extra services like a database admin tool.

 This separation ensures that the base `docker-compose.yml` remains clean and representative of the production architecture, while developers have the flexibility to customize their local environment without affecting the